-- (1) fuel for machinery used only for custom work where separate books were kept and income from custom work was considered to be from a separate business. - (2) petroleum products used as carriers with pesticide sprays.
+- (1) fuel for machinery used only for custom work where separate books were kept and income from custom work was considered to be from a separate business.
+In this case, no income from custom work will be reported in Section E, Item 5a. - (2) petroleum products used as carriers with pesticide sprays.
 (These should be included in Item 3 in this section.) - (3) fuel used in motor vehicles for non-farm use and in other engines or machinery used for non-farm purposes. - (4) fuels used for heating or cooking in the operator's residence. - (5) fuel provided to farm employees for non-farm use as a non-cash benefit.